 Users enter their country and crop-pest query to begin a search.
 This search generates a list of biological control and biopesticide products (together with their active ingredient and manufacturer/registrant) that are registered for use in the specified country for the particular crop-pest combination.
 Information is sourced directly from national governments’ lists of registered pesticides.

-More detailed information is also provided for our partners’ products, for example, mode of action, specific storage/application instructions, contact details of distributors, etc. Links to product labels, company websites, product factsheets, safety data sheets, are also embedded in the portal.
+More detailed information is also provided for our partners’ products on the website, for example, mode of action, specific storage/application instructions, contact details of distributors, etc. Links to product labels, company websites, product factsheets, safety data sheets, are also embedded on the website.
 This information enables users to make an informed decision as to which product to buy and how to use it correctly.

 The content of the portal is updated regularly and in accordance with the frequency with which each country updates its own lists.